SWE-SafeOn/AI-SafeOn/README.md

 5. **Explainability and transparency**
    - Improve explanations for why a flow or alert was considered anomalous, bridging the gap between ML outputs and user understanding.

----

-SafeOn is not a finished commercial product, but a **research-driven prototype**.
-It demonstrates that:

-- With modest hardware,
-- Using open-source tools,
-- And with careful integration across the stack,

-we can **reclaim visibility and control over the security of our smart homes**—starting at the router, where all traffic converges.